apache/spark/docs/running-on-kubernetes.md

 helm install yunikorn yunikorn/yunikorn --namespace yunikorn
 ```

-the above steps will install the latest version of YuniKorn on an existing Kubernetes cluster.
+The above steps will install the latest version of YuniKorn on an existing Kubernetes cluster.

 ##### Get started